-The actuarial methods and assumptions used to set the actuarially determined contributions for fiscal year 2021-22 were derived from the June 30, 2020, Funding Valuation Report.
+The actuarial methods and assumptions used to set the actuarially determined contributions for fiscal year 2022-23 were derived from the June 30, 2021, Funding Valuation Report.

 Actuarial Cost Method Entry Age Normal and the blended discount rates as required by GASB Statement No. 75.
 The Normal Cost and Actuarial Accrued Liability for the purpose of calculating the Actuarially Determined Contribution were developed using the Entry Age Normal Actuarial Cost Method and a full-funding discount rate of 6 percent.
 Inflation 2.30% compounded annually.
 Payroll Growth 2.80% compounded annually.
 Retirement Age The probabilities of retirement are based on the 2021 CalPERS Experience Study for the period from 2000 to 2019.
-Mortality The mortality assumptions are based on mortality rates resulting from the most recent CalPERS Experience Study adopted by the CalPERS Board.
-For purposes of the mortality rates, the revised rates include 15 years of projected ongoing mortality improvement using 80 percent of Scale MP 2020 published by the Society of Actuaries.
+Mortality The mortality assumptions are based on mortality rates resulting from the most recent CalPERS Experience Study adopted by the CalPERS Board in November 2021.
+For purposes of the mortality rates, the rates include 16 years of projected ongoing mortality improvement using 80 percent of Scale MP 2020 published by the Society of Actuaries.